 Fairfield is a somewhat small city located in the state of Iowa.
 With a population of 9,892 people and three constituent neighborhoods, Fairfield is the 41st largest community in Iowa.
 Fairfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Fairfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fairfield is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Fairfield who work in office and administrative support (17.59%), sales jobs (9.63%), and teaching (8.46%).
+Overall, Fairfield is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Fairfield who work in office and administrative support (19.60%), sales jobs (12.29%), and food service (7.62%).

 Also of interest is that Fairfield has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.38% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.53% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Fairfield are very well educated compared to the average community in the nation: 39.08% of adults in Fairfield have a bachelor's degree or even advanced degree.
+The population of Fairfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.44% of adults in Fairfield have a bachelor's degree or even advanced degree.

-The per capita income in Fairfield in 2010 was $24,166, which is middle income relative to Iowa and the nation.
-This equates to an annual income of $96,664 for a family of four.
+The per capita income in Fairfield in 2010 was $21,106, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,424 for a family of four.
 However, Fairfield contains both very wealthy and poor people as well.

-Fairfield is a somewhat ethnically-diverse city.
+Fairfield is a very ethnically-diverse city.
 The people who call Fairfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Fairfield include English, Irish, Polish, and Italian.
+Important ancestries of people in Fairfield include Irish, English, Swedish, and Polish.

 The most common language spoken in Fairfield is English.
 Other important languages spoken here include Chinese and Hindi.